What is a American Airlines Travel Day?

 This is also applicable if you have some hours to spare between your connecting flight and the next American Airlines flight.
 If your layover is less than a day, it is well within the same travel day, and it does not add to the number of days you have to spend in transit.

-This 24 hours is in relation to the time at the starting airport of a flight, in case there are many airports in a city.
-Thus, if the first flight with American Airlines departs at 10am PST daily, your 24-hour travel day elapses from 10am PST to 9:59 PST of the following day.
+This 24 hours is about the time at the starting airport of a flight, in case there are many airports in a city.
+Thus, if the first flight with American Airlines departs at 10 am PST daily, your 24-hour travel day elapses from 10 am PST to 9:59 PST of the following day.

 What is NOT a Travel Day?
 However, if you have more than 24 hours between the arrival and departure of connecting flights in a connecting city, the extra time does not form part of the travel day for American Airlines.
 In some circumstances, any one leg before and after the extended layover will be taken as one travel day each.

-Also, if you have full-trip itineraries with other airlines, then the flights and waiting times on these other airlines’ flights do not count towards an AA travel day.
+Also, if you have full-trip itineraries with other airlines, then the flights and waiting times on these other airlines’ flights do not count toward an AA travel day.
 Travel days are airline-specific.

 Travel day for the United flight For the American Airlines flight, one travel day is needed

-The 8-hour layover time does not mean the days is credited to either airline for travel.
+The 8-hour layover time does not mean the days are credited to either airline for travel.

-• Many airlines have different rules in terms of cancellation, change, and refund policies depending whether a flight is on the first day of ticket purchase (the first travel day) or subsequent days.
+- Many airlines have different rules in terms of cancellation, change, and refund policies depending on whether a flight is on the first day of ticket purchase (the first travel day) or subsequent days.
 In general, ticketing flexibility is at its highest in the earliest hours of flight schedules.

-• Almost all the American Airlines airfare offers come with promotional features such as free stopover for 24 hours, but only when the stopover is made within a single day of travel.
-Being in a position to know the exact point at which a stopover adds an additional travel day to your trip means whether or not you are still eligible for the benefits that come with one travel day.
+- Almost all American Airlines airfare offers come with promotional features such as free stopover for 24 hours, but only when the stopover is made within a single day of travel.
+Being in a position to know the exact point at which a stopover adds a travel day to your trip means whether or not you are still eligible for the benefits that come with one travel day.

-• Travel days are a primary component of the pricing mechanism that Americans utilize to determine the cost of a plane ticket.
+- Travel days are a primary component of the pricing mechanism that Americans utilize to determine the cost of a plane ticket.
 The implication is that more days will almost definitely mean a higher fare calculation.
-Whether having to make connecting flight adds a day or not matters.
+Whether having to make a connecting flight adds a day or not matters.

 There is a correlation between number of travel days and the level of flexibility and fares, whereby more travel days mean less flexibility and higher fares.
 Distinguishing whether your entire American Airlines itinerary comprises one day of travel or several can help predict related policies and costs.